 <div>来源:{% archiveDetail with name="source" %}</div>

-Or, if your template context already contains the current article object (usually on the article detail page, there is a name calledarchiveThe variable),can also be accessed directly using the dot syntax:
+Or, if your template context already includes the current article object (usually on the article detail page and namedarchivevariable), you can also access it directly using dot notation:

 <div>作者:{{archive.author}}</div>